 - The soap you use is important.
 Use one that helps fight seborrhea but is not too drying for facial skin such as Calming Zinc.

 - Moisturize your skin so it can heal; dry skin won't heal quickly.
-One of my favorite options is my Daily Face Cream for Normal Skin.
+My Daily Face Cream is perfect because it hydrates without any irritating ingredients.